hgahramanov/Stock-Price-Retriever/README.md

 # Stock-Price-Retriever
 Basic Stock Price Retriever programmed in python.
 It uses pandas_datareader interface in order to retrieve the daily price of the given stock and store it on .csv format.
+The source where the data is retrieved from is yahoo finance.